-The capital held under Pillar 2-R is subject to the same proportional restrictions as capital held under Pillar 1, the CRD IV capital buffers shall be comprised of CET1 capital only, whereas the composition of the management buffer is at the Bank's discretion.
+The capital held under Pillar 2-R is subject to the same proportional restrictions as capital held under Pillar 1, while the CRD IV capital buffers shall be comprised of CET1 capital only.
+Exhibit 3.7 shows the composition of the overall capital requirement.